toommyliu/vexed/apps/docs/api/settings.md

 ---
+title: Settings
 outline: deep
 ---
 # Settings

-Options are updated in a background interval every 500ms.

-`Provoke Map`: If enabled, tags all monsters in the current map.
+`Provoke Map`: If enabled, tags all monsters in the map.

 `Provoke Cell`: If enabled, tags all monsters in the current cell.